uoftcprg/pokerkit/docs/source/customizations.rst

 -----------------------

 Extending evaluators is easy.
-You just have to override the :meth:`pokertools.evaluators.Evaluator.evaluate` method.
+You just have to override the :meth:`pokertools.evaluators.Evaluator.evaluate_hand` method.
 If you want to use the existing hand facilities, you may subclass :class:`pokertools.hands.LowIndexedHand` or :class:`pokertools.hands.HighIndexedHand`.
 In those classes, the order of hands is denoted by an :attr:`pokertools.hands.IndexedHand.index`